Toxic-Basket/Shoe-prices-Beautifulsoup-scraping/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 With the shoe price scrapper you can search shoe prices without opening your browser.
-It is only usabele for addidas shoes.
+It is only usabele for puma shoes.
 But I'm workin on a universell version so it can be used for all shoes.

 ### Prerequisites
 Follow the link bellow to install python